Jigarthanda (2014 film): Plot

 Short film director Karthik Subramani participates in a talent show in order to make his first feature film and reaches the semifinal round.
-The show's judges are a highbrow film director who sabotages Karthik's attempt at filmmaking, and profit-oriented producer Sundar, who thinks that Karthik made the best film among the contestants.
-Karthik is eliminated from the contest, but Sundar offers to produce a film with him as the director.
+The judges are Mukil, a highbrow film director who derides Karthik's attempt at filmmaking, and Sundar, a profit-oriented film producer who thinks that Karthik made the best film among the contestants.
+Following a heated argument between Mukil and Sundar, Karthik is eliminated from the contest, but Sundar offers to produce a film with him as the director.

 The next day, Karthik visits Sundar, who is uninterested in Karthik's ideas for a film, and instead suggests making a gangster film.
-Karthik decides to document the life of "Assault" Sethu, a gangster based in Madurai and make a screenplay out of it.
+Karthik decides to document the life of Assault Sethu, a gangster based in Madurai and make a screenplay out of it.

 Karthik travels to Madurai and enlists the help of a college friend Oorani to conduct surveillance on Sethu and his men.
-To get closer to Sethu, Karthik also puts up an act of reciprocating the love of Kayalvizhi, a woman whose mother cooks for Sethu.
-They eventually arouse the suspicion of Sethu's right-hand man Rasu, who puts underling Sounder to surveil them.
+To get closer to Sethu, Karthik also puts up an act of reciprocating the love of Kayalvizhi, whose mother cooks for Sethu.
+They eventually arouse the suspicion of Sethu's right-hand men Rasu and Senthil, who put the underling Sounder to surveil them.

 Karthik plants a wireless microphone in a music player and lends it to Sounder.
-Because of this, Sounder is busted as a mole for a rival gang and killed.
+Because of this, Sounder is busted as a mole for a rival gang and killed by Sethu who also manages to kill the rival gang's leader Sekar.
 Sethu finds the microphone and locates Karthik and Oorani.
 Karthik confesses that he was planning to make a film about Sethu.
 Sethu is enamoured by the prospect of being the subject of a film and initiates Karthik and Oorani into his gang.

 Sethu and his gang take Karthik along for their criminal activities.
 Karthik documents everything.
 When he is ready to leave Madurai to work on the screenplay, Kayal discovers that Karthik used her for information.
 During a send-off party for Karthik, a vengeful Kayal remarks that Sethu should play himself in the film.
 He listens and threatens Karthik into directing the film with Sethu playing himself on screen.

-Distraught, Karthik tries to flee from Madurai but is caught by Sethu's gang.
+Karthik tries to flee from Madurai but is caught by Sethu's gang.
 They also kidnap Sundar and force both men to make the film.
 Karthik soon learns that Sethu and his men cannot act in front of a camera.
 He hires acting coach Muthu, to no avail.